-New Market is full of history that shaped this country and the people within.
+New Market is full of history, Civil War, that shaped this country and the people within.
 We visited New Market, Virginia where one would think not much happen in the past.
 To our amazement, we watched a movie that told how many young brave soldiers lost their shoes and their lives.
 New Market is dripping with history, of a battle between Union and Confederate soldiers in the Civil War.

 New Market Battlefield and Virginia Museum of the Civil War that you can learn about the battle.
 Both museums are pretty expensive at $44 for New Market and $30 for Virginia Museum which included a military discount.
 New Market is privately owned and where the battle started.
 Virginia Museum is owned by the state and where most of the fighting took place at Bushong family farm.